jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 excerpt: “Convolutional networks explore features by discover its spatial information.
 This tutorial will build CNN networks for visual recognition.”
 date: 2017-03-16 12:00:00
 ---
-**This is a work in progress...
-The content needs major editing.**

 ### Overview
 In a fully connected network, all nodes in a layer are fully connected to all the nodes in the previous layer.
 This produces a complex model to explore all possible connections among nodes.
-But the complexity pays a high price of how easy to train the network and how deep the network can be.
+But the complexity pays a high price in training the network and how deep the network can be.
 For spatial data like image, this complexity provides no additional benefits since most features are localized.

 <div class="imgcap">
 <img src="/assets/cnn/ppl.jpg" style="border:none;width:30%">